-“Wait, what are you going to do?” the Loremaster asked.
+“Wait, what are you going to do?”
+Vestria asked.

-“Sleep,” Sionis said.
-“You can go when you’re done.
-I’ll see you tomorrow for work in the fields.
-Oh, there’s so much we need to catch up on, young Loremaster.
+“Sleep,” Sionis answered.
+“You can go when you’re done, but I’ll need you back early tomorrow for work in the fields.
+There’s a lot that we need to catch up on, about harvesting fields here in Patnah, but you’ll catch on quick enough.
 Be ready to get those hands dirty, yeah?”